YagmurSimsekk/Gravitational-N-Body-Simulation/README.md

 ![Figure 2: Entities Relationship Diagram](schema.png)

-In this figure, rectangles imply entities, such as simulation data, data ini- tializer, constants, integrator, system simulation, and data visualizer.
+In this figure, rectangles imply entities, such as simulation data, data initializer, constants, integrator, system simulation, and data visualizer.
 Has been shown by rhomboid, the relation between entities.
 For instance, constants have a ”use” relation with the data initializer, system simulation, and integrator.
 Each entity has some attributes which are shown by circles.
 Give Simulation